Host taxes and payouts

 Finding your tax details

-You can find the amount of tax withheld in your Transaction History and in your Reservation Details page.
+You can find the amount of tax withheld in your earnings dashboard and in your Reservation Details page.
 Where applicable, the total amount withheld will be included on the tax documents we issue, so you can account for them on your tax returns.

 Finding withheld tax